-My good friend Malcolm Woody recently sent me an e-mail that included an awesome prayer.
-The prayer comes from John Baillie, the Scottish theologian who wrote the classic book A Diary of Private Prayer.
+My friend Malcolm Woody once sent me an e-mail that included an awesome prayer.
+The prayer came from John Baillie, the Scottish theologian who wrote the classic book A Diary of Private Prayer.
 The prayer goes like this:

 Let me use disappointment as material for patience.

 Let me use success as material for thankfulness.

 Let me use trouble as material for perseverance.